Noni Vaughn-Pollard, MHC-LP

 "There are only two lasting bequests we can hope to give our children.
 One of these is roots; the other, wings." - W. Hodding Carter

-Noni is a passionate mental health counselor and nutritionist based in Brooklyn, NY, with a deep love for reading tarot cards and a leisurely stroll through Prospect Park.
+Noni is a passionate mental health counselor with a nutrition background based in Brooklyn, NY.
+She has a deep love for reading tarot cards and a leisurely stroll through Prospect Park.
 Raised in a creative home surrounded by artists, she developed a love for old movies, jazz, and modern art, which continue to inspire her today.

 From the start, Noni knew she wanted to help others.
 However, a college course in positive psychology led her to explore the world of mental health—where she discovered her true calling in creating spaces for people to feel truly seen and supported.

 Noni holds a BS in Nutrition Studies from NYU, a minor in child psychology, and a master's in Mental Health Counseling from Hunter College.
-She focuses on empowering Black adolescent girls by boosting their self-esteem and supports sensitive adolescents & young adults of color dealing with anxiety, perfectionism, and relationship challenges.
-Her approach is person-centered, creative, and holistic.
+Noni’s approach is person-centered, creative, and holistic.
+Noni supports individuals who are navigating anxiety, perfectionism, and relationship challenges.
+She is passionate about empowering Black adults, young adults, and adolescents of color to strengthen their self-esteem.

-As a registered nutritionist, Noni is a big advocate for intuitive eating and believes that food should be a source of joy rather than stress.
-She connects physical health to mental well-being, recognizing that food is a powerful tool for self-love.
+Noni connects physical health to mental well-being, recognizing that food is a powerful tool for self-love.
+She is a big advocate for intuitive eating and believes that food should be a source of joy rather than stress.
 Noni blends her knowledge of nutrition and mental health to guide her clients toward a balanced life.

 Contact Noni: noni@rootsarttherapy.nyc or call 347-201-1146